 a.
 The nominative object is the same as the agent of the accusative object

-It is usually enough to name the nominative object of the modal verb once.
-Rule Six allows us, no, forces us, to omit the agent of the accusative object (who is the same person) most of the time.
-An agentive of the modal indicates an intention of the sender, in contrast to a non-agentive form.
+It is usually enough to name the nominative object.
+Rule Six allows us to omit the agent of the accusative object (who is the same person) most of the time.
+An agentive of the modal verb indicates an intention of the sender, in contrast to a non-agentive form.

 |láxt zaraqyhtè dràwy.||Zarathustra wants to dance.
 [It is his decision.]|